Peninsular Property

 Tenants

 At Peninsular Property, we are among the best-performing letting and property management agents in Merseyside.
-Our tenants’ deposits are registered with the Tenants Deposit Scheme (DPS), providing peace of mind for our clients that they are working with a trusted and reliable service provider.
+Our tenants’ deposits are registered with My Deposits Insured Scheme, providing peace of mind for our clients that they are working with a trusted and reliable service provider.
 We are also a member of the UK Association of Letting Agents (UKALA) with full client money protection.

 Finding The Right Property